spacebarchat/docs/docs/contributing/index.md

 -   If you are a moderator or otherwise have permissions above those of normal users: abusing your permissions for personal motives not compatible with this code of conduct.
 -   Continued harassment of other users.
 -   Posting explicit imagery (sexual content, displays of violence, etc.) or unwanted sexual or romantic advances towards other users.
 -   Posting content that is illegal to publish or illegal to distribute without permission in Germany.
-The reason is that in certain cases, especially when it comes to copyright, the service provider (who might be me), may be held liable, and I do not wish to get into legal trouble.
+The reason is that in certain cases, especially when it comes to copyright, the service provider (who might be us, the fosscord founders), may be held liable, and we do not wish to get into legal trouble.
 -   Abusing loopholes in this code of conduct, for example doing something that is not explicitly covered by the prohibited behavior, yet is in conflict with the general idea of desirable behavior.

 ### Consequences of violation